msemtd/electron-webpack/docs/en/building.md

 # Building

 One important thing to understand is that `electron-webpack` is agnostic about the build tool you decide to use for creating your distributable `electron` application.
-The only concern of this module is to create a `webpack` output that functions properly and is optimized for the `electron` enviroment.
+The only concern of this module is to create a `webpack` output that functions properly and is optimized for the `electron` environment.

 ### Compiling your code